remult/remult/misc/public-api.md

       req: NextApiRequest | undefined,
       what: () => Promise<T>,
     ): Promise<T>
-    /** Creates a `next.js` handler with remult defined in the correct context
+    /** Creates a `SolidStart` handler with remult defined in the correct context
      * @see
      * https://remult.dev/tutorials/react-next/appendix-1-get-server-side-props.html#using-remult-in-a-next-js-api-handler
      */